dadosfera/dadosfera-ai-oss/docs/source/development/implementation_details.md

 Next, we add _event handlers_ on the informers to watch for particular events, e.g. the creation of a Pod.
 Whenever an event handler is triggered the respective event handler enqueues the task.
 This is where the `orchest-controller` comes in.
-The Orchest Controller consumes tasks from the respective queues and handles it accordingly.
-An important note to make is that the Orchest Controller will always make a deepcopy of objects as to not change the objects in the informer's cache.
+The Dadosfera AI Controller consumes tasks from the respective queues and handles it accordingly.
+An important note to make is that the Dadosfera AI Controller will always make a deepcopy of objects as to not change the objects in the informer's cache.

 Note, that there is one go routine per queue as to not concurrently work on tasks from the same